Commercial Drivers & DWI Defense

 If you are facing the grim prospect of being unable to work due to a CDL

-Our legal team is capable and familiar with CDL DWI charges and will work
+criminal defense team is capable and familiar with CDL DWI charges and will work to assist

-to assist you to maximize your chances of being allowed to continue to
+you to maximize your chances of being allowed to continue to work and drive.

 Are You at Risk of Losing Your CDL in Plano?